 Object-Oriented Subject Investigation of the efforts and strategies of Facebook's data processing factory.

 Research in collaboration with Lídia Pereira.
-Supported by the Stimuleringsfonds Creative Industries.
-(Further info coming very soon.)
+Supported by the Creative Industries Fund NL.
+(Jul 2017 - ongoing)

 Wiki-based e-books Exploring the potential and limitations of exporting wiki-based content to electronic publications.
 Team-coach in the research conducted by Cristina Cochior and Juan Gomez, in collaboration with Sandra Fauconnier, at the PublishingLab (Sep 2016 - Jan 2017).